#PublicHealthIsHere4U: MEDIA SERIES DESIGNED TO HIGHLIGHT LOCAL PUBLIC HEALTH EFFORTS

 Today’s #PublicHealthIsHere4U

-update features the essential public health role of COVID-19 youth volunteers and the Youth Bureau to help with essential services and assist residents in need.
+update features the essential public health role of COVID-19 Operations while maintaining basic environmental health functions to ensure the community’s safety.

-Kathy Galione, a Program Coordinator with the Rockland County Youth Bureau, has been encouraging young people and families to volunteer in Rockland for the past 19 years.
-Since its infancy, Kathy has coordinated the County’s summer youth environmental and conservation corps, Rockland Conservation & Service Corps (RCSC), now entering its 20th season.
+Sam Rulli, Director of the Center for Environmental Health at the Rockland County Department of Health, oversees a team of 34.
+They work on a variety of environmental enforcement programs, including food safety, children’s camps, swimming pools, solid waste programs including flow control and hauling permits, rabies, tanning, mosquito/vector control and surveillance, wastewater and realty subdivisions, and radiological response.
+Since the pandemic began, about 75% of the environmental health staff has shifted their day-to-day responsibilities to COVID-19 activities.

-As a steward of the environment, the summer corps is very special to Kathy, and this summer’s experience for youth will remain largely the same.
-“Because of COVID-19 plans for this summer now include personal protective equipment requirements, small group teams with physical distancing, and virtual meetings.
-The youth of this county are our future leaders, and volunteer opportunities like the summer corps empower them to make a difference,” said Kathy Galione.
+Early into the pandemic, Sam took on the role of Operations Section Chief as part of the Incident Command Structure (ICS) to relieve some of the burdens of staff in the Department of Health’s Center for Disease Control and Prevention.
+This role allowed subject matter expert employees to focus on more direct needs.
+Environmental health staff participates in many response levels including ‘Operations’ (case investigations, oversight of the county’s COVID-19 Call Center, and enforcement of Executive Orders), ‘Planning’ (the distribution of the daily “Incident Action Plan”), and ‘Logistics’ (communications and transportation of supplies).
+While the safety of the community and the environment is still ensured, and active monitoring and response to complaints still occur, many regular and regulatory duties have also been impacted by the COVID-19 pandemic to allow staff to spend additional time assisting with the COVID-19 response.

 For more information or questions, call the Rockland County COVID-19 Hotline at 845-238-1956, Monday through Friday from 8:00 am to 5:00 pm or emailCOVIDCallCenter@co.

 rockland.ny.us.
-For local COVID-19 information and resources, visit the county’s coronavirus (COVID-19) webpage at http://rcklnd.us/covid19 or follow us on Facebook at www.facebook.com/rockhealth or Twitter at www.twitter.com/rockhealth for more information.
+For local COVID-19 information and resources, visit the county’s coronavirus (COVID-19) webpage at http://rcklnd.us/covid19 or follow us on Facebook at www.facebook.com/rockhealth or Twitter at www.twitter.com/rockhealth.